kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - We can also use manual mapping in OnModelCreating() method of our DbContext based class, and even dismiss using navigational properties, as advised for DDD applications
 - See this link: https://stackoverflow.com/questions/20886049/ef-code-first-foreign-key-without-navigation-property
 - We can use Database.EnsureCreated() in our DB context constructor to create the DB if it does not exist
-- We can also use Database.Migrate() in our DB context constructor to run DB migrations if they exist
+- On the package manager console, we can use the add-migration to create a new migration class with Up() and Down() methods, and use the update-database command to apply pending migrations to the DB
 - EF Core 2 uses the __EFMigrationHistory table to track which migrations have been applied to the database
-- On the package manager console, we can use the add-migration to create a new migration class with Up() and Down() methods, and use the update-database command to apply pending migrations to the DB
+- We can use Database.Migrate() in our DB context constructor to run DB migrations when they exist
-- We can insert seed data in Startup class Configure() method, if we want to do so
+- We can insert seed data in Startup class Configure() method, or alternatively use modelBuilder.Entity<T>.HasData() inside OnModelCreating() method of our DbContext based class
 - It is advisable to use the repository pattern, with methods returning IEnumerable for collections, instead of directly working with DB context in the action methods

 ## 11. DTO's and AutoMapper:
 - DTO (Data Transfer Object) is the name given for a model class that is specifically designed to transfer data between the clients and the service
 - A DTO model doesn't have to be shaped after the entity model, it can lack some fields from the entity model, it can have computed fields, it can even be a summary model that stores data coming from multiple entities
 - It is advisable to use DTO model classes for API input and output, which are different than the entity model classes, and map data between these classes, either manually or with AutoMapper
-- We can use Mapper.Initialize() and also configure mappings using CreateMap() inside the Startup class Configure() method
+- We can use Mapper.Initialize() to add AutoMapper and also configure the mappings using CreateMap() inside the Startup class Configure() method
-- Default configuration maps fields with the same name to each other and ignores null values, and is enough for most of the time
+- Default configuration for AutoMapper, maps between fields with the same name and ignores missing fields, and is enough for most of the time
-- We can use Mapper.Map() to map data from one class to another
+- We can use Mapper.Map() to map data from one class to another with AutoMapper

+## 13. Async/await pattern:
+- Using async/await in IO bound operations (file system, database, network, etc.) scales better, because this way, the thread handling the current request is not blocked during such async operations, is returned to the thread pool, and can be reused for handling other concurrent requests
+- It is not advisable to use async/await in CPU bound operations
+- async methods are not executed directly, instead, the compiler generates a state machine that begins executing it and than returns back to the caller and recursively back to the top main() method and then back to the thread pool, and then continue execution when the IO bound operation unblocks at the OS level
+- Async keyword used in a method declaration, means await operations can be used inside this method
+- An async method that does not have any await operation executes sequentially as normal methods do, without the compiler generated state machine
+- An async method can return void (not recommended), Task (with no return value), or Task<T> (with return value of type T), state of execution is tracked in the Task object
+- in C# 7, an async method can return any class that has a GetAwaiter() method, this allows for value types allowed to be returned from async methods (value types are stored on the stack whereas Task, a reference type, is stored on the heap memory, which needs garbage collection for cleaning up)
+- Async methods have names ending with "Async" by convention
+- Async keyword is not used inside an interface, it is only used inside a class
+- Action methods, and even the main() method can be async
+- We can use the async ToListAsync() method on the DbSet, and the async SaveChangesAsync() method on the DbContext, instead of the synchronous ToList() and SaveChanges() methods

 ## 12. Paging and filtering resources:
 - Paging and filtering can be supported by using query parameters on top of the regular GET URI for the collection resource, like /people?name=John&pageNumber=2&pageSize=10